Healthcare in Liechtenstein: Overview

 Liechtenstein has one hospital, the National Hospital, situated in the capital, Vaduz, which is run in conjunction with private doctors specializing in internal medicine, surgery, gynecology, obstetrics, and psychiatry.
 Emergency care at the hospital is free and available even to people who are not insured.
 There are numerous health centers throughout the country which only provide outpatient care, but offer a wide variety of specialist services, such as general practice, maternity care, pediatrics, and dental care, as well as laboratory, radiology, and other diagnostic services.
 They can also provide emergency medical aid.
 Outside Vaduz, every town has an emergency service operated by GPs and specialists, and doctors trained in emergency medicine travel with the ambulance service.
 Pharmacies are located throughout the country, and a pharmacist is on call at all times.

 For serious illnesses or complicated bone fractures, patients are transferred to specialized hospitals in Switzerland and Austria.

 There are private clinics staffed and managed by independent doctors and specialists operating in Liechtenstein.
 There are also about 26 dentists in the country, and all dental care is private and must be paid for.

-Abortion in Liechtenstein is illegal in almost all circumstances and is punishable by prison terms for the woman and the physician.
+Abortion in Liechtenstein is illegal in most circumstances, except where the life of the pregnant woman is at risk, or the pregnancy has resulted from a sexual offence.
+Outside of these exceptions, abortion in the country is punishable by prison terms for the woman and the physician.
 An attempt to legalize it in 2011 was defeated by voters.
 In April and November 2012, the Landtag failed to advance proposals to relax abortion laws.
 Women in Liechtenstein who choose to have an abortions must cross the border to either Switzerland or Austria to have the procedure carried out legally.